Is Baby Walker a Risky Proposition?

 Look out for newly made ones with designs to make it slow which help babies to control over their movement.
 Make sure to understand the safety precautions and guidelines before buying.
 Consult the store manager and manual book.
 Do not opt for second-hand products where manuals are not attached.

 Not only in the absence of parents but accidental injuries happen even when the parents are there.
 After a certain moment of time, parents go into a sense of security that the baby is safe in the Walker.
 According to a survey by a journal, Pediatrics, 78% of the injuries occur at the time of parental supervision.

 Undocumented incidents do not grab media focus, concluding the fact that the baby walkers are entirely safe.

-In the today’s fast-paced age, working parents want relief and easy to use things for safe keeping of the baby.
+In today’s fast-paced age, working parents want relief and easy to use things for safekeeping of the baby.
 That’s where baby walkers come in.
 It is good to engage baby’s mind and attention with the add-on toys on the sides of walkers.
 But the risks of accidents are also high.
 You can go for stationary centers of activities which look like walkers but don’t have any wheels along with having rotating seats that can bounce and tip.
 Another choice is a playing yard or playpen which is a safety zone as children sit, walk, roll and crawl under the careful scrutiny of the caretakers.

 If possible, it’s better to avoid the baby walker.
 But do not overlook safety standards if you want to buy a baby walker.
-Consult a doctor about the pros and cons of the product and then only go for it.
+Consult a doctor about the pros and cons of the product and only then go for it.